 - BIOL1130 Frontiers in Biology (formerly BIOL1130 Core Concepts in Biology)

 BIOL1131 Plant and Animal Biology

 - Contact hours

-- lectures: 2 hours per week; practical sessions: 3 hours per week
+- Lectures: 2 hours per week; Practical or tutorial sessions: 3 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.